 Step through input tuples in the file backward and forward with theand buttons, respectively.

 Click a row of tuples to select it, or Shift+click to select a range of rows.
 To copy the selection to the clipboard, right-click and select .
-When you select rows, the locations that they map to in your application are highlighted, as shown below:
+When you select a row, the locations that they map to in your application are highlighted, as shown below:

-Unless you have changed configuration settings (as described in Setting Up for Runtime Tracing), StreamBase Studio is pre-configured for trace debugging.
-The default location for your trace files is your system's default
+Unless you have changed configuration settings (as described in Interpreting Trace Files), StreamBase Studio is pre-configured for trace debugging:

-If you are reviewing a trace from a prior session, to enable highlighting of operators, data constructs, and adapters as shown above, you must associate the trace file with the EventFlow application that created it.
-To do that, click thebutton under the navigation buttons in the trace data display window and select the application that was traced from those in your workspace.
+If you are reviewing a trace from a prior session, to enable highlighting of operators, data constructs, and adapters as shown above, you must associate the trace file with the EventFlow module that created it.
+To do that, click thebutton under the navigation buttons in the trace data display window and select the module that was traced from those in your workspace.

-Trace files are created in pairs, with the data in a
+Trace files are created in pairs, with schema information in an

-.
-The associated meta file name uses the same basename with the
+.gz if compression is enabled).
+The associated metadata file name uses the same basename with the

-Trace files persist until you manually delete them.
+If launching with a Trace Configuration in Studio, a preexisting trace file will be truncated before launch, otherwise new data is added at the end of the file.
 Because they can grow quite large for complex applications, especially when run at high data rates, be sure to monitor the contents of your trace file folder and delete files you no longer need.